renaissance-publishing/renaissance/chapters/05-character-options.md

 don't acquire them for free; rather, they are added to your list of options at character creation, and you may _optionally_ select them using all the normal rules for taking Traits, Classes, Powers or Backgrounds during character creation.
-(So, for example, Shifters don\\'t _just have _the Animal Form trait, but they can purchase it during character creation for CP, just like any other trait they are eligible for.)
+(So, for example, Shifters don't _just have _the Animal Form trait, but they can purchase it during character creation for CP, just like any other trait they are eligible for.)